Loading…

 Andy Davidson is the Bram Stoker Award-nominated author of In the Valley of the Sun, The Boatman's Daughter, and The Hollow Kind.
 His novels have been listed among NPR's Best Books, the New York Public Library's Best Adult Books of the Year, and Esquire’s Best Horror of the Year.
 His short stories have appeared online and in print journals, as well as numerous anthologies.
 Born and raised in Arkansas, Andy makes his home in Georgia, where he teaches creative writing at Middle Georgia State University.
 He lives with his wife, Crys...
 Read More →

-avatar for Jonathan Maberry
+avatar for Luke Dumas

 avatar for Jennifer McMahon